 functools.wraps — Preserving Function Identity

 Every decorator that wraps a function should apply @functools.wraps(func) to the inner wrapper.
-Without it, the wrapper function replaces the original's __name__, __doc__, __module__, __qualname__, and __annotations__ with its own values, and the wrapper's __dict__ is not updated with entries from the original function's __dict__.
+Without it, the wrapper function replaces the original's metadata with its own values, and the wrapper's __dict__ is not updated with entries from the original function's __dict__.
 To be precise: functools.wraps is a convenience wrapper around functools.update_wrapper, which assigns the attributes listed in WRAPPER_ASSIGNMENTS directly and merges (updates) the wrapper's __dict__ with entries from the original's — it does not replace the wrapper's dictionary wholesale.
+The default WRAPPER_ASSIGNMENTS tuple covers __module__, __name__, __qualname__, __annotations__, and __doc__.
+Python 3.12 added __type_params__ to this tuple as part of the PEP 695 type parameter syntax implementation — code that introspects generic functions on 3.12+ will see this attribute propagated correctly only when @functools.wraps is present.
 Omitting @functools.wraps breaks introspection tools, documentation generators, debuggers, and type checkers.
+For a focused look at preserving function metadata in Python decorators, including docstring and name propagation patterns, see the dedicated guide.

 def without_wraps(func):